Skip to main content

 Biotechnology Entrepreneur

 Matt is a lifelong biologist and environmentalist.
-He received a B.S. degree in Genetics and a Ph.D. in Zoology from the University of California at Berkeley.
-He joined the Zoology Department at the University of Texas at Austin as an Assistant Professor in 1983 and in 1989, as an Associate Professor, founded Ambion Inc., a biotechnology company that was a pioneer in the use of RNA technologies for biomedical research.
-In addition to Ambion, he also founded Asuragen, a molecular diagnostics company and Mirna Therapeutics, a cancer therapeutics company.
+He received a B.S. in Genetics and a Ph.D. in Zoology from the University of California at Berkeley.
+He joined the Zoology Department at the University of Texas at Austin as an Assistant Professor in 1983 and, in 1989, became an associate professor.
+In the same year, he founded Ambion Inc., a biotechnology company that pioneered the use of RNA technologies for biomedical research.
+In addition to Ambion, he also founded Asuragen, a molecular diagnostics company, and Mirna Therapeutics, a company specializing in cancer therapeutics.
 He is the author of over 30 publications and has 19 issued patents.
-He sits on the boards of Akoya Biosciences (AKYA), The Breakthrough Institute, Revive & Restore, Austin PBS and several advisory boards associated with The University of Texas.
-He has a long-term interest in using the tools of biotechnology for conservation and environmental issues.
+He sits on the boards of Akoya Biosciences (AKYA), The Breakthrough Institute, Revive & Restore, Austin PBS, and several advisory boards associated with The University of Texas.
+He has a long-term interest in using biotechnology tools for conservation and environmental issues.